alibaba/bifrostui/packages/bui-core/src/IconButton/index.en-US.md

 ## Disabled State

-Use the `disabled` attribute to disable a button, making it non-clickable.
+Use the disabled attribute to disable a button, making it unclickable.

 ```tsx
 import React from 'react';